School web filtering evolves with DoH

 DoH prevents network services from seeing web traffic – but seeing web traffic is something schools rely on for web filtering and reporting.
 Much like Google’s move to encrypted search and other services years ago, while this can bring greater privacy and security to many users, it can also have big, negative implications for schools.
 Schools rely on the ability to see student traffic to provide essential services like filtering, monitoring, and reporting on school-owned devices.

 Firefox has already started to gradually shift to DOH.
 Chrome is expected to start shifting some traffic by the end of the year.

-If you rely on DNS filtering, you may be affected: without proper preparation or solutions, traffic won’t be able to be reliably blocked and your filtering may be ineffective.
+If you rely on DNS for school web filtering, you may be affected: without proper preparation or solutions, traffic won’t be able to be reliably blocked and your filtering may be ineffective.
 For our Lightspeed Systems customers, we have you covered.

-If you’re using Lightspeed Filter™, you’ll be ready for DoH because our Smart Agents™ are installed on the device to provide the most granular, decrypted filtering; they don’t use DNS.
+If you’re using Lightspeed Filter™, you’ll be ready for DoH because our Smart Agents™ are installed on the device to provide the most granular, decrypted school web filtering; they don’t use DNS.

 Our Lightspeed Rocket™ (for BYOD and IoT traffic) uses DNS, but we’ve prepared our technology for DNS over HTTPS and the Rocket will block the DoH domains so traffic is forced back to standard DNS where it can be seen, filtered, and reported.

 Inline Rocket Web Filter customers will also be able to filter traffic across DoH.

 What should users of other web filters do?